seapath/seapath-benchmark/README.md

 To generate PDF reports, make sure the `rsvg-convert` package is installed.

-The user used by Ansible, targeted by inventory variable `ansible_user` variable must be configured on the publisher machine to have sudo access.
+The user used by Ansible, targeted by inventory variable `ansible_user` variable must be configured on each machine to have sudo access.

 ## Usage
 ### Configuration